Izardo/pands-problem-sheet/README.md

 *Objective: Write a program that reads in a text file and outputs the number of e's it contains.*
 #### Program: es_task6.py
 ```
-def readText(fileName):                 # creates a function with one parameter (will be used to input a file name)
+def readText(fileName):

-    with open(fileName, 'rt') as f:     # opens the file in read-text mode and assigns it the alias "f"
+    with open(fileName, 'rt') as f:
-        read = f.read()                 # reads in the file and assigns it to the value read
+        read = f.read()
-        count = read.count("e")         # count method returns no. of instances the character "e" appears in the file
+        count = read.count("e")
-        print(count)                    # prints the count when the function is called
+        print(count)

-readText("moby-dick-task6.txt")         # calls the readText function with the file name input as an argument
+readText("moby-dick-task6.txt")
 ```

 #### Understanding the code:
 1. This program defines a function called readText(fileName).
-It has one parameter, fileName, where we input the name of the file we want to access.
+It has one parameter called fileName where we input the name of the file we want to access.
-2. When the function is called, the program opens the file passed through as a parameter in read-text mode and aliases this as f.
+2. When the function is called the program opens the file passed through as an argument in read-text mode and aliases this as f.
 3. The read() method reads in the text contained in f and assigns it to the variable read.
 4. The count() method is then applied to the read variable to count how many e's appear in the text.
 5. Finally, the function prints out the number of instances the letter e appears in the text.